Written November 2019 by Kim Owens & Hilda Dunford (@OurBlindSide)

 Hilda & Ashton:

-Ashton tried tumbling when he was 3 and it was very hard for him.
+Ashton tried tumbling when he was three and it was very hard for him.
 He didn’t quite understand how to hold on to the beam or balance on it.
 He was nervous to jump on trampolines and do any kind of flips.
 We stopped the tumbling lessons after a couple months.
 He wasn’t very interested in sports after that experience.
-We tried football and soccer teams but it was too fast and chaotic for Ash.
-He did not like not knowing where the ball was and he said no one ever passed him the ball when he said he was open.
-It was hard as his mom to see how much other boys his age enjoyed sports and he was so afraid of them.
+We tried football and soccer teams but it was too fast and chaotic.
+He did not like not knowing where the ball was and he said no one ever passed him the ball when he was open.

 The summer after the ski camp, we signed up for a Family Summer Camp by a reservoir.
 We slept in a yurt and also had the NAC instructors.
 They helped Ashton learn to use a paddleboard.
 He isn’t able to stand on the paddleboard but he enjoys sitting on it and holding the paddles.
 He loves just feeling the breeze and the freedom of floating in the reservoir in the middle of the mountains.
 I love that these experiences are teaching my son that he can do things.
 He can try all kinds of sports and he can enjoy them even if he has very little vision.
 The NAC has changed our lives and it has made such a difference in Ashton’s life.